Class 4 Gambling and TAB Policy Review

 The implementation of a sinking lid means the number of gaming machines will not increase and if a venue closes the machines cannot be transferred or relocated elsewhere.
 This will result in a natural attrition in the number of venues and machines over time but would not affect existing venues or current community grant funding in the short term as the decline occurs slowly.

-Do you want to share your views on anything relating to the 2020 review of the Class 4 Gambling and TAB policies closed on Monday, 2 November 2020.
+Submissions on the 2020 review of the Class 4 Gambling and TAB policies closed on Monday, 2 November 2020.

 Do you have concerns about your own or someone else’s gambling?
 You can call the following free and confidential helpline: 0800 654 655